Artist Bio and Statement

 ♡♡♡

 As an artist, I am inspired by the power of personal experiences to challenge and disrupt societal norms and expectations.
-My work often features a playful approach, using vibrant colors, upbeat music, and popular cultural references to create a joyful, celebratory atmosphere.
+My work blends vibrant colours, upbeat music, and popular culture to create a joyful, celebratory atmosphere.

-In my work, I seek to articulate my experiences as someone with intersecting identities.
-I see my art as a journal, capturing and encapsulating the complexities of my life and perspectives.
-My goal is to create a space for connection, empathy, and self-reflection through my art.
+Through my art, I express my experiences as someone with intersecting identities, using my work as a journal to capture the complexities of my life.
+I seek to create a space for connection, empathy, and self-reflection.

 ♡♡♡